Apple Hand Pies – Simple and delicious personal apple pies. Made with just a few ingredients, this will be your new favorite apple recipe!

 Apple Hand Pies

 Are you in fall baking mode yet?
-I know I have gone all in on apple everything (like my apple peanut butter cookies!) but I haven’t ventured into pumpkin recipes yet.
+I know I have gone all in on apple everything (like my apple pie cupcakes!) but I haven’t ventured into pumpkin recipes yet.
 For this recipe, I wanted to take an apple pie and make it portable and easier to serve.
 What I came up with was an apple hand pie!

 These little pies are perfect for fall parties or even Thanksgiving.
 I love how they are less messy than trying to serve a traditional apple pie and you can even do a variety of different fillings such as pumpkin, pear, peach, etc.